Silverfish can be a real nuisance pest by destroying books, wallpaper, and clothes.

 Silverfish are mainly nocturnal insects and thrive in moist or humid environments, which is why they’re sometimes seen in or around the bathtub.
 Basic cleaning and moisture-prevention methods will help keep these nuisance pests out of your home, while a homemade trap can catch them (see Trapping below).

 The best way to avoid a silverfish issue is through prevention.
 Check out these ideas:

 - Eliminate any water leaks in the bathroom or kitchen areas.

 - Spread boric acid along baseboards and near any sources of water in bathrooms and kitchens.
-Boric acid is known as a natural substance that can kill both the adult silverfish and their eggs.
-Note that boric acid is toxic to your lungs, so be careful not to inhale during application and avoid using it if you have pets or small children.
+Boric acid is known as a natural substance that can kill both adult silverfish and their eggs.
+Note: Boric acid is toxic to your lungs, so be careful not to inhale during application and avoid using it if you have pets or small children.

-- Remove dust and stacks of books or magazines from the bathroom, as silverfish enjoy the starch found in old book and magazine binding glues.
+- Remove dust and stacks of books or magazines from the bathroom, as they enjoy the starch found in old book and magazine binding glues.

 - Spread cedar shavings in areas of the home where silverfish have been spotted.

 A trap can be created by covering the outside of a small glass jar with masking tape.
 Place the container in the bathtub at night, along the sides of the tub, or wherever you’ve noticed silverfish.
 The insect will climb up the side of the jar and then won’t be able to climb out.
 Remove the jar and empty it outside, away from your home.
 You can also fill the bottom of the jar with petroleum jelly making it difficult for the silverfish to escape.